 Boss in Mook Clothing: Johnny Mo, who arrives at the head of the Crazy 88 to battle the Bride.
 He lasts throughout the entire battle, engaging her multiple times, and at the end faces her in single combat.

 Brick Joke: When the Bride says to Nikki that "It was not my intention to do this in front of you.
 For that I'm sorry.
 But you can take my word for it, your mother had it comin'.
 When you grow up, if you still feel raw about it, I'll be waiting."

 Pai Mei scoffs that American women are only good for ordering in restaurants.
 Several months of brutal training, a few years and a live burial later and after clawing her way out of the grave The Bride goes into a cafe and asks for some water.

-Cat Fight / Designated Girl Fight: Beautifully subverted.
-None of the fights look like Fanservice for titillating male audiences, and it's refreshing to see women fighting FOR REAL with REAL punches and REAL bruises instead of scratching and hair-pulling.
+Cat Fight / Designated Girl Fight: Subverted consistently.
+None of the fights look like Fanservice for titillating male audiences, and the women fighting FOR REAL, no-holds barred - REAL punches and REAL bruises instead of scratching and hair-pulling.
 The Bride's fight with Elle Driver in particular is especially vicious.

 Code Name: The Deadly Viper Assassination Squad uses the names of lethal snakes as code names.
 The Bride's was "Black Mamba."
 This also doubles as Names to Run Away From Really Fast — the Black Mamba is generally considered to be the most deadly snake in the world, which leads to the question of how the others didn't see the end coming.